 Gua Sha Day

 The aim of the Gua Sha Day is getting practitioners on the right track with a thorough knowledge and practical skills-set for successful practice.
 We explore the methods and applications of gua sha, otherwise known as 'spooning'.
-By drawing a smooth edged instrument across the skin where an injury or imbalance resides, a distinctive reddening of the skin, known as "sha" can be observed.
-This is 'colouration' is a positive response and brings immediate and lasting benefits by reducing inflammation, coldness, tightness and pain from both the superficial and deeper levels of the body.
-Typically gua sha is very effective for treating all forms of injury, as well as heat syndromes, dizziness, chills and aches.
-In short, it has been said: "if there is illness, gua sha treats it; if there is no illness, it strengthens our bodies".
-Recent research has shown that gua sha treatment is also successful in treating mastitis
+By drawing a smooth-edged instrument across the skin where an injury or imbalance resides, a distinctive reddening of the skin, known as "sha", can be observed.
+This 'colouration' is a positive response and brings immediate and lasting benefits in both the superficial and deeper levels of the body.
+Typically gua sha is very effective for treating various forms of injury.
+Recent research has shown that gua sha treatment is also successful in treating mastitis.

-In addition, if there is therapy that is a perfect compliment to cupping, then it is gua sha.
+In addition, if there is a therapy that is a perfect compliment to cupping, then it is gua sha.
 For example, many cupping treatments are advanced by first being able to perform gua sha throughout the face, the scalp, along the occipital line and the neck (the latter being the case if cups prove difficult to administer).
-Gua sha can also be employed as a form of diagnosis, to find out where the energy is stuck, before cups are applied to those sites.Enrol now

 Bruce has studied with expert gua sha practitioners including Dr Li, the gua sha specialist at the Shanghai Hospital of Traditional Chinese Medicine and the venerable Phap Thang, who as a young boy in Vietnam was apprenticed to a wandering Buddhist monk and instructed in a rare lineage of medicine known as the Buddhist Wandering Monk Medical Tradition.